Connect with us

 PIQS will face GEMS American Academy in the semis on February 11, where they’re coming in undefeated with a 6-0 win-loss record overall thus far.

-Coach Arsenio Lacson’s charges swept all of their three games in Group A, and sustained their winning ways in the second round to top Group I with a 5-0 card.
+Coach Arsenio Lacson’s charges swept all three of their games in Group A, and sustained their winning ways in the second round to top Group I with a 5-0 card.
 Then came the 14-point win against Alandalus in the quarters to advance.

 The Mini World Cup marks the first-ever edition of its kind in the Middle East and North Africa, organized under the supervision of FIBA, in collaboration with the Qatar Basketball Federation and the Qatar School Sports Association.